Proving Liability in a New York Premises Liability Lawsuit

 Foreseeable Risk of Harm

 What is a foreseeable risk of harm?
 When answering this question, New York courts will look at the predictability of the harm.
-For example, if an accident was so bizarre and unique that no reasonable person could have predicted that the harm would have happened, the property owner will not be liable.
+For example, if an accident was so bizarre and unique that no reasonable person could have predicted that the harm would have happened, the property owner would not be liable.
 However, when a reasonable person would have predicted that someone could have been injured from the harm on the property owner’s premises, he or she will be liable for any injuries that result.

 On the other hand, suppose a property owner keeps a circular saw in a shed in his backyard.
 The saw is tucked away on a shelf and is unplugged.
-He invites her friend to come to watch his dog while he is out of town.
+He invites her friend to watch his dog while he is out of town.
 His friend goes rummaging through the shed, plugs in the saw, and cuts one of his fingers off.
 The friend was not using the saw according to the manufacturer’s instructions, and he had also had a few alcoholic drinks when the accident happened.

 When Does Comparative Fault Apply?

 Many defendants and insurance companies will try to blame you as the injured party.
-They will say that you received an injury on the defendant’s property was partially or completely because of your negligence or recklessness.
-It is important to begin the personal liability process and allow your attorney as much time as possible to investigate your accident thoroughly.
-The more evidence you can find that shows you were not responsible for the accident, the more likely you will obtain compensation for your personal injury.
+They will say that you received an injury on the defendant’s property partially or completely because of your negligence or recklessness.
+It is essential to begin the personal liability process and allow your attorney as much time as possible to investigate your accident thoroughly.
+The more evidence you can find that shows you were not responsible for the accident, the more likely you will obtain compensation for your injury.

 How Will a Premises Liability Lawyer Help?

 After suffering a severe injury, many people are overwhelmed and do not want to think about the possibility of going through a lawsuit.
-Recovering from a serious injury can take significant emotional and physical and energy, and we understand why so many people feel too overwhelmed to reach out and speak with a premises liability lawyer.
+Recovering from a severe injury can take significant emotional physical and energy, and we understand why so many people feel too overwhelmed to reach out and speak with a premises liability lawyer.
 However, when a property owner’s negligence caused your injuries, it is essential to meet with an attorney.

 Negotiating With the Insurance Company